Most Forgiving Irons 2024 (Our 12 Recommendations)

 Cast irons, on the other hand, might not feel as smooth but will show much less wear and tear even after a few seasons of play.

-Grips will always wear down and should be replaced at a minimum once a year, so unless there’s something wrong with the grips, I won’t consider them for durability.
+Grips will always wear down and should be replaced at a minimum once a year, so unless there’s something wrong with the grips, we won’t consider them for durability.

 Clubheads should be stable and secure in the shaft.
 Steel shafts will be more durable than graphite, but even graphite shafts should last for a decade or more.